-Over the last 19 years he has been the author of countless pieces of legislation and served previously as Chairman for the House Homeland & Public Safety Committee, Chairman of Defense and Veterans Affairs, served on the Committee on Appropriations and served as Chairman of Budget Oversight (CBO) for the Committee on Land and Resource Management.
-In addition, he served as Chair of the House Select Committee on Transportation Funding, Expenditures and Finance as well as on the Committee on Border & International Affairs as well as serving on the Select Committee on Individuals Eligible For Immediate Care Facilities.
+Over the last 20 years he has been the author of countless pieces of legislation and served previously as Chairman for Defense & Veterans Affairs, Chairman of the Transportation Committee, served on the Committee on Appropriations and served as Chairman of Budget Oversight (CBO) for the Committee on Land and Resource Management.
+In addition, he served on the Committee on Border and International Affairs as well as serving on the Select Committee on Individuals Eligible For Immediate Care Facilities.
 He has also served as Vice-Chair of the Committee on Juvenile Justice and Family Issues, Licensing and Administrative Procedures and has served on Criminal Jurisprudence.
-He was also appointed to the Select Committee on Foster Care and Adoption.

-Representative Pickett also served on the national board of directors of the American Metropolitan Planning Organization (AMPO).
-AMPO is a national nonprofit, membership organization serving the needs of metropolitan planning organizations (MPOs) nationwide.
-They function as a condition for spending federal highway or transit funds in urbanized areas, federal highway and transit statutes require the designation of MPOs which serve their areas in planning, programming and coordinating federal highway and transit investments.
+Representative Pickett served on the National Board of Directors of the American Metropolitan Planning Organization (AMPO).
+AMPO is a national nonprofit, membership organization serving the needs of Metropolitan Planning Organizations (MPOs) nationwide.
+They function as a condition for spending federal highway or transit funds in urbanized areas, Federal highway and transit statutes require the designation of MPOs which serve their areas in planning, programming and coordinating federal highway and transit investments.